-For most digital marketing agencies, that includes HubSpot or Salesforce.
+For most digital marketing agencies, that includes an integration with HubSpot or Salesforce.
 The beauty of an all-in-one solution that integrates with your CRM is that all your data will live in the same place.
-It’s a win for productivity, cost efficiency, and importantly, security.
+It’s a win for productivity and profitability, and importantly, security.

 By now, you’ve seen the practical and financial benefits of adopting an all-in-one project management system versus going with a bunch of other solutions.
 What’s next?
 If you’re looking for an all-in-one solution for project management for your business, make sure it checks the following boxes: